diewaldnicole/dsia_big_data/index.md

     return data_twodays
 ```

-The new parsing is tested by using an offline saved .json export for reproducability of this part of the analysis.
-The file contains two days of data and is available in the repository.
 Following code is used to compare the time needed by the parsing functions:

 ```python
 with open ('test_json_2d.txt') as f: